 During 2016-17 Dr. Rovit was a Fulbright-IFK Senior Fellow in Cultural Studies in Vienna, Austria.
 She worked on her second major book that examines German-language theatre performance in the direct aftermath of World War II, titled "From the Rubble of War to Occupation: Rebuilding Cultural Landscapes in Berlin and Vienna."

 Dr. Rovit is known for her research expertise that explores the cultural heritage of the Holocaust (1933-1945), including art produced by prisoner-artists in situ and the role of the performing arts under duress: within Nazi Germany, and in ghetto and camp settings.
 Her 2012 micro-history, The Jewish Kulturbund Theatre Company in Nazi Berlin( Iowa University Press) was designated by Choice Magazine as an Outstanding Academic Title for 2013.
 She co-edited (with Alvin Goldfarb), Theatrical Performance during the Holocaust: Texts, Documents, Memoirs (The Johns Hopkins University Press, 1999), a Finalist for the National Jewish Book Award.
 Her numerous publications appear in such journals as American Theatre, PAJ, TDR, Theatre Survey, the Journal of Dramatic Theory and Criticism, The Journal of Holocaust and Genocide Studies, and Theatre History Studies.
-Dr. Rovit is the Editor for the Journal of Dramatic Theory and Criticism.
+Dr. Rovit was the Editor for the Journal of Dramatic Theory and Criticism between 2015-2018.
 She also served as guest editor for the journal with a special section on Witnessing History, Performing Trauma (Spring 2013).

 Dr. Rovit has received research fellowships from the U.S. Fulbright Scholar Program (to Austria), the American Philosophical Society; the American Council of Learned Societies, the U.S. Holocaust Memorial Museum; the Deutscher Akademische Austauchsdienst, and The Jewish Memorial Foundation for Culture; as well as grants from KU's Hall Center for the Humanities, where she co-directed an interdisciplinary seminar for faculty and graduate students on “Facing Genocide and Its Aftermath" (2013-14).
 In Spring 2016, she was a Visiting Senior Associate at Pembroke College, University of Oxford (UK).